+Vitamin B12 is a non-negotiable supplement to take when following a plant-based lifestyle.
 Looking for a new vegan B12 supplement?
 Consider this list of popular, well-loved options.
 From easy-to-swallow capsules to dissolvable tablets, there’s something for everyone on this list.
-You can even take B12 in drink mixes and sprays, if swallowing pills isn’t your thing.
+You can even take B12 as liquids, drink mixes, and sprays if swallowing pills isn’t your thing.

 What to Look for in a B12 Supplement

 Over-the-counter, oral B12 supplements are available in different forms: cyanocobalamin and methylcobalamin.
 Therefore, it helps to understand the difference before browsing the aisle (or the internet).

 Cyanocobalamin is a synthetic (manmade) form of B12.
 It’s commonly used in fortified foods and supplements because of its low cost and temperature stability.
 In the body, cyanocobalamin is converted to methylcobalamin and adenosylcobalamin, which are naturally-occurring coenzyme forms.

 Methylcobalamin is a natural form of B12.
 According to a February 2017 review in Integrative Medicine: A Clinician’s Journal, it is the preferred version due to its superior bioavailability.
 However, in a July 2015 study in Molecular Nutrition and Food Research, researchers concluded that it has no advantage over its synthetic counterpart.
 Methylcobalamin is also more sensitive to breakdown from exposure to light, according to registered dietitian Lauren Panoff, MPH, RD.